 - Men are the financial maintainers of women (by Islamic law)

 The Quran’s contention, therefore, is that a family functions best when a man is the chief authority, because it is in the nature of human families that they function best when a man is the chief authority.
-According to the Quran, humans have evolved (for a reconciliation of Islam and evolution see my essay: God, Evolution and Abiogenesis) in a way that makes males different from females, and this difference justifies different roles within a relationship.
+We have no convincing scientific evidence for this at the moment, but we may have it in ten or twenty years.
+According to the Quran, humans have evolved (for a plausible reconciliation of Islam and evolution see my essay: God, Evolution and Abiogenesis) in a way that makes males different from females, and this difference justifies different roles within a relationship.

 This difference does not mean that a man is given the right to do whatever he wants in his family.
 He is subject to the law and any abuse of his powers can be punished by law.